 EL CISNE RASTRO

-One of the best Rastros in the Benidorm area is the El Cisne market.
+One of the best Rastros in the Benidorm area is the El Cisne Rastro, (which in Spanish means the Swan) also known as El Cisne Antiguedades.
 Only 15 minutes outside Benidorm and near the towns of Alfaz del Pi, Albir and Altea, the El Cisne market is a wonderful place to spend a few hours, not just for the cheap shopping but for the food and entertainment too.
+Open, Thursday, Saturday and Sunday

 What to Buy at El Cisne – Start out browsing the indoor market antique stalls, as there’s a huge choice of antiques and collectibles at prices much cheaper than you’ll find in many other places in Spain.
 Look for antique furniture, paintings, old books and pottery.